Biden to send message to Putin in Ukraine war anniversary speech

 That is the same day Mr Putin is set to give his own speech in Moscow, three days from the Feb 24 anniversary of Russian tanks rolling into Ukraine.

-A year ago, the world looked on in horror as a huge Russian force headed directly towards Ukraine’s capital Kyiv for what Moscow planned to be a rapid conquest, leading to capitulation and installation of a pro-Russian regime.
+A year ago, the world looked on in horror as a huge Russian force headed directly towards Ukraine’s capital Kyiv

-Instead, Mr Biden will be commemorating the partnership between Nato countries and what was to many an unexpectedly well-organised Ukrainian military, which has not only repelled Russian forces from the capital but recaptured swathes of territory.
+Instead, Mr Biden will be commemorating the partnership between Nato countries and what was to many an unexpectedly well-organised Ukrainian military, which has not only repelled Russian forces from the capital but also recaptured swathes of territory.

-But Mr Biden’s main public event will be the speech delivered on Tuesday from Warsaw’s Royal Castle, on “how the United States has rallied the world to support the people of Ukraine as they defend their freedom and democracy,” National Security Council spokesman John Kirby said.
+But Mr Biden’s main public event will be the speech delivered on Tuesday from Warsaw’s Royal Castle, on “how the United States has rallied the world to support the people of Ukraine as they defend their freedom and democracy”, National Security Council spokesman John Kirby said.

 “President Biden will make it clear that the United States will continue to stand with Ukraine... for as long as it takes,” he told reporters on Friday.